Use case #0001

 Total amount due and payable1,26,62,000

-NOW THEREFORE, pursuant to Section 13(2) of the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002, [Institution Name] hereby calls upon you to discharge in full all the liabilities due and payable by you under the said loan account — a sum of ₹1,26,62,000 (Rupees One Crore Twenty Six Lakhs and Sixty Two Thousand Only) together with further interest at the applicable contractual rate from the date of this notice until the date of actual payment — within 60 days from the date of receipt of this notice.
+NOW THEREFORE, pursuant to UCC Article 9 and applicable state foreclosure law, [Institution Name] hereby calls upon you to discharge in full all the liabilities due and payable by you under the said loan account — a sum of $1,26,62,000 (Rupees One Crore Twenty Six Thousands of dollarss and Sixty Two Thousand Only) together with further interest at the applicable contractual rate from the date of this notice until the date of actual payment — within notice period from the date of receipt of this notice.

-TAKE NOTICE that in the event of your failure to repay the aforesaid amount within the said period of 60 days, [Institution Name] shall be entitled to enforce all or any of the securities described in the Schedule below, without further reference to you, and without the intervention of any court, in exercise of the powers available under the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002 and the Security Interest (Enforcement) Rules, 2002.
+TAKE NOTICE that in the event of your failure to repay the aforesaid amount within the said period of notice period, [Institution Name] shall be entitled to enforce all or any of the securities described in the Schedule below, without further reference to you, and without the intervention of any court, in exercise of the powers available under UCC Article 9 and applicable state foreclosure statutes.

-PLEASE NOTE that you have the right to make a written representation or objection to this notice within the period of 60 days under Section 13(3A) of the aforesaid Act.
+PLEASE NOTE that you have the right to make a written representation or objection to this notice within the period of notice period under applicable borrower-response provisions under state law.

 SCHEDULE — Secured Assets

-All that piece and parcel of immovable property bearing Survey No. [XXXX], situated at [Property Address, Domlur, Bengaluru], measuring [XXXX] square feet more particularly described in and mortgaged under the Memorandum of Deposit of Title Deeds dated March 22, 2023 registered with the Sub-Registrar, [Area], Bengaluru and charged under CERSAI vide Charge ID: [XXXX] dated March 22, 2023.
+All that piece and parcel of immovable property bearing Survey No. [XXXX], situated at [Property Address, Domlur, Austin], measuring [XXXX] square feet more particularly described in and mortgaged under the Memorandum of Deposit of Title Deeds dated March 22, 2023 registered with the Sub-Registrar, [Area], Austin and recorded under UCC / county records, filing ID: [XXXX] dated March 22, 2023.

 For and on behalf of [Institution Name]